enlynn/chibi-tech/README.md

-# chibi-ray
+# Chibi Tech
-A smol raytracer in c++ using bgfx and glfw.
+A smol playground for learning DX12 and Engine development.